jkang1990amg/Project_1_Forecasting_App/README.md

 The source code is currently hosted in a Github repository at the following link: https://github.com/jkang1990amg/Project_1_Forecasting_App

-The Portfolio Simulator is run using a Streamlit dashboard.
-To run the simulator, click on the Streamlit link at the top of this README.md file called "Portfolio Forecasting App".
+The Portfolio Forecasting App is run using a Streamlit dashboard.
+To run the app, click on the Streamlit link at the top of this README.md file called "Portfolio Forecasting App".

-In order for the simulator run, you must create a csv file that contains a list of symbols of the stocks you wish to choose.
+In order for the app run, you must create a csv file that contains a list of symbols of the stocks you wish to choose.
 You must also include a quantity of each stock chosen.
-The following screenshot shows an example csv file.
-Your csv file must match the format of the example:
+The following screenshot shows an example csv file. **Your csv file must match the format of the example:

 ![CSV Example](./project_1_Forecasting_App/Final_App/Images/csv_example.png)